 We hop in and we’re off on a Tour de Taste, a culinary road trip through South Eastern Ontario designed for food lovers.
 The countryside is rolling outside the windows and bright sky visible through the panoramic moonroof; we’re all smiles as we embark on a bespoke journey with Gibson as the driver and expert guide.
 She’s thought of everything from car blankets to a cooler in the back for any treats we pick up along the way.

 Gibson explains that Tour de Taste was created in collaboration with Chef Cynthia Peters of Maison Maitland Cooking School & Villas.
 It’s designed for those who want to go beyond the grocery aisle and experience how local chefs, bakers, and artisans source, create, and share their craft.
-We’re excited to hear that from small-batch caramels and gelato to chef-driven comfort food and cider from a third-generation apple farm, it's going to be a delicious day.
+We’re excited to hear that from small-batch caramels to cider from a third-generation apple farm, it's going to be a delicious day.

-As we pull into the first stop in Athens, it quickly becomes apparent these aren’t off-the-shelf experiences — they’re intimate, privately-curated journeys built around real connection, thoughtful storytelling, and a deep love for this region.
+As we pull into the first stop, Tincap Berry Farm, it quickly becomes apparent these aren’t off-the-shelf experiences — they’re intimate, privately-curated journeys built around real connection, thoughtful storytelling, and a deep love for this region.

 “I started A 1000 Ways because I believe the most unforgettable travel experiences aren’t found in guidebooks or crowded attractions — they’re tucked into the corners of small towns, behind the counters of local makers, and in the stories that often go untold,” Gibson said.
 “My goal is to bring those hidden gems into the spotlight, and introduce travellers to the people and places that truly define South Eastern Ontario.”